Mustafa Çelebi: Second rebellion

-After the death of Mehmet I in 1421, Mustafa felt that he could easily defeat his nephew Murad II, Mehmet's son and successor.
+After the death of Mehmet I in 1421, Mustafa felt that he could easily defeat Murad II, Mehmet's son and successor.
 With the help of the Byzantines, he captured Gelibolu, the fort which controlled the strait of the Dardanelles, and after capturing Edirne, the European capital of the empire, he began ruling in Rumeli.
-Next, he proved that he was indeed Bayezid's son and gained the support of the Ottoman provincial governors in Rumeli.
+Next, he convinced the people that he was indeed Bayezid's son and gained the support of the Ottoman provincial governors in Rumeli.
 Although Murad sent troops over the strait of Bosphorous to defeat Mustafa, even these troops joined his forces in the Battle of Sazlıdere.
 Growing overconfident in his abilities, Mustafa decided to cross the Dardanelles and complete his conquest of the Asian side of the empire in Anatolia.

+Mustafa crossed into Anatolia with an army of 18,000.
+Mustafa set out to capture Bursa.
+Learning of Mustafa's advance on Bursa, Murad II launched an expedition against him with his army.
+The two sides met near the Lake Uluabat, and Mustafa was defeated in the first battle.
 However, in Anatolia, Mihaloğlu (a descendant of Köse Mihal), a partisan of Murad who was very famous in Rumeli, encouraged Mustafa's allies to betray him and support Murad instead.
 Furthermore, some of Mustafa's allies, notably Cüneyt Bey, abandoned him.
 Mustafa gave up his hopes to conquer Anatolia and escaped to Rumeli, with Murad's forces in pursuit.
 To cross the strait of the Dardanelles after Mustafa, Murad asked for the help of Genoan vessels, for which he paid an exorbitant price.
-Murad's forces soon caught up with Mustafa and captured him.
+With Genoese support, Murad II first arrived at Gallipoli and captured Gallipoli.
+When Gallipoli fell, Mustafa fled to Edirne.
+Murad II marched on Edirne with his army and captured the city.
+Following the fall of Edirne, Mustafa fled the city and was captured shortly thereafter.
+Mustafa was executed on Murad II's orders.